INFORMATION for Applicants

 Once they are satisfied that a project is eligible for support by the Trust, applicants can bring a project or proposal to its attention by one of the following methods:

-- Network Rail, the Highways Agency Historical Railways Estate, a train operating company or a tenant of railway property can arrange an inspection visit to the location.
+- Network Rail, the Highways England Historical Railways Estate, a train operating company or a tenant of railway property can arrange an inspection visit to the location.
 The applicant should invite, as appropriate, national heritage bodies (Cadw Welsh Historic Monuments, English Heritage or Historic Scotland), relevant local authorities, amenity societies and tenants to attend.

-- Network Rail, the Highways Agency Historical Railways Estate, a train operating company or a tenant of railway property can submit, in writing, a brief description of the proposal, an order of cost estimate, photographs and preliminary drawings if available.
+- Network Rail, the Highways England Historical Railways Estate, a train operating company or a tenant of railway property can submit, in writing, a brief description of the proposal, an order of cost estimate, photographs and preliminary drawings if available.

 The Trust will then assess the proposal and decide in principle whether or not to support it.
 It will then inform the applicant of its decision.